qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 Fixed four-slot capacity is used for subsequent policy experiments because it keeps physical memory resources identical across policies.
 The historical convention is retained as a documented oracle diagnostic.

+## Exploratory actor-critic smoke test

+- **Configuration:** `configs/learned_encoding/smoke.yaml`
+- **Code revision:** `d6ad84833e52b276c93c9f976905844ac099f2e2`
+- **Model seeds:** 0, 1, and 2
+- **Held-out validation episodes:** 256 per model seed
+- **Status:** exploratory configuration check; not confirmatory evidence

+All three actor-critic seeds learned a highly selective write policy without a boundary label or write cost.
+Mean stochastic validation reward was 0.982 ± 0.012 across the three model seeds.
+Endpoint-minus-nonendpoint write probability was 0.983 ± 0.008, and boundary AUC was 1.000 for every seed.
+The policy made 1.007 ± 0.016 writes per event.
+Thresholded deterministic evaluation wrote once at the endpoint and achieved reward 1.000 for all three seeds.

+These runs used validation seeds and were inspected before freezing the confirmatory configuration.
+They establish that the plain delayed actor-critic optimization is viable in the simplified task, but they are not counted toward the preregistered 15-seed success criterion.